 How He Communicates With You

-While these verbal and nonverbal communications indicate that someone may trust and like you, they may not necessarily convey romantic interest.
+While verbal communication and body language may indicate that someone may trust and like you, they may not necessarily convey romantic interest.
 However, they may be a sign that a guy could be open to spending more time together in some capacity.

 While someone interested in friendship may also behave this way, a person who wants to get to know you better may respond more quickly to your texts, return your calls, and make an effort to spend time with you.